andreahayward/LyricallySound/README.md

-ProjectOne
+## ProjectOne
 Team Codename:
-CAJ
+MusicMasters

-Team Members:
+## Team Members:

-Cedrick Madden
 Andrea Hayward
 James Nicholson

-Project Title:
+## Project Title:
 Lyrically Sound

-Project Descriptions:
+## Project Descriptions:

-Website where upon the user enters a band name the site will output images of the band, song index, media player, and lyrics.
+Website where upon the user enters a band name the site will output an image of the artist's album art as well as the top 5 song indexUser story:

-User story:

-When a user wants to listen to music from a particular band this site will bring up a media player and additional information for the artist including lists of songs, images, and lyrics.
+## USER STORY:
+AS A user
+I WANT to be able to search on an artist
+SO THAT I can see their top 5 songs returned to me and, SO THEN I can choose a song I want to listen to.